marionlamoureux/nifi_pseudonymisation_HoL/README.md

 ```
 Name --> Kerberos Principal

-Value --> <admin>
+Value --> admin
 ```

 Click Apply

 ![40_save_params](images/40_save_params.png)

-12. From the top gret Ribbon of the NiFi UI, select the first icon (processor) and drag it into the canvas
+12. From the top grey Ribbon of the NiFi UI, select the first icon (processor) and drag it into the canvas

 ![41_add_processor](images/41_add_processor.png)